vuejs/apollo/packages/docs/src/api/smart-subscription.md

 - `debounce`: debounce variables updates (in ms).
 - `result(data, key)` is a hook called when a result is received
 - `error(error)` is a hook called when there are errors. `error` is an Apollo error object with either a `graphQLErrors` property or a `networkError` property.
 - `skip` is a boolean or a (reactive) function that returns a boolean.
-The function gets the current component and smart query key as arguments, so it can be used in `$query` and in `ApolloProvider`'s `defaultOptions`.
+The function gets the current component and reactive query key as arguments, so it can be used in `$query` and in `ApolloProvider`'s `defaultOptions`.

 ## Properties